Click the topics below for more information. Expand all

 2. Can I get a copy of my application and the application attachments that I sent in?

 Yes.
-You may request a copy of your application and the attachments you filed or uploaded during the course of the application process if you applied within the last 10 years.
-You must send a written request, along with a $30.00 check or money order.
+You may request a copy of your application and its attachments if you applied within the last 10 years.
+You must send a written request, along with a $30.00 check made payable to the Minnesota Board of Law Examiners or money order.
 Your request must include your name as it appears on the application and the address where you would like for us to send the application (personal, business, or another jurisdiction).

 3. How do I report an address or name change after I'm admitted?